Kitware/iMSTK/Docs/source/SimManager_Modules.rst

     driver->start();

-Commonly you will also find it useful to start the scene in a paused state.
+Commonly, you will also find it useful to start the scene in a paused state.

 ::